• Skip to primary navigation

 Although this is a punch and your natural instinct might be to run towards your standard punch bowl, you can also change things up a bit.

-You could also put it in a serve-yourself drink dispenser.
+You could also put this champagne punch with pineapple juice in a serve-yourself drink dispenser.
 Or, OMG!, a punch fountain!
 Or use a pitcher so it’s easy to walk around and refill glasses.
+Or even a trifle bowl.

 If your drink container doesn’t have a pour spout, just use a ladle to serve.
 It is punch after all!
 Punch bowls are gorgeous but not needed.